theQRL/theqrl.org/content/blog/2023/celebrating-five-years-of-qrl/index.md

 ## Progress over the last year

-In the fifth year, the QRL team has shifted its attention to the final project Zond hard fork on the project's roadmap, which involves releasing proof-of-stake as a consensus mechanism and enabling smart contract functionality compatible with Ethereum.
+**In our fifth year**, the QRL team has shifted its attention to the final project Zond hard fork on the project's roadmap, which involves releasing proof-of-stake as a consensus mechanism and enabling smart contract functionality compatible with Ethereum.

 It has also been a watershed moment in project management and funding, and with that it heralded in the launch of the Foundation Grants Programme and Bug Bounty Programme.